 Returning to Orio, we pass through Zarautz and continue along the seaside walkway to Getaria, whose famous sailing son, Juan Sebastián Elcano, was the first to sail around the world.
 We follow the Northern Camino de Santiago passing the local vineyards of txakoli, the local white wine, until we reach the village of Zumaia, a Basque port famous for its whaling and now its shipbuilding.

 Zumaia to DebaSleep: Getaria (B, D) / Walk: 13 KMs or 8 miles

-Our walk quickly takes us to the coast where we alternate between cliffside paths, rolling green farmland, and views of the blue sea.
+Our day begins on the beach in the Basque Coast Geopark, where we’ll see 60 million years of history written in the layer-cake rock formations of Zumaia.
+On today’s walk we alternate between cliffside paths, rolling green farmland and views of the blue sea.
 Greet a local with Kaixo - Basque for hello - and watch them warm right up!
-Our day on the trail ends in Deba, where after a dip in the Cantabrian Sea, we get our appetites ready for a visit to a typical Basque meal that you won't forget!
+Our day on the trail ends in Deba, where we can dip our feet in the Cantabrian Sea, and get ready for a Basque meal that you won't forget!